The Complete Guide to 0DTE Options Trading — candlestick chart with theta decay curve visualization

 The single most impactful improvement a 0DTE trader can make is learning to classify the session type before choosing a structure.
 The market produces approximately six repeating session archetypes:

-• Balanced — Mean-reverting, range-bound.
-Best for iron condors and strangles.
+• Balanced Day — Mean-reverting, range-bound.
+Best for Debit Condors and Debit Butterflies.

-• Trend — Directional move with conviction.
-Best for credit spreads on the opposite side.
+• Trend Day — Directional move with conviction.
+Best for Debit Spreads in the direction of the trend.

-• Expansion — Wide range, high volatility.
-Dangerous for premium sellers.
-Consider sitting out.
+• Expansion Day — Wide range, high volatility.
+Dangerous for range-bound structures.
+Consider sitting out or going directional.

-• Compression — Narrow range, coiling volatility.
+• Volatility Compression — Narrow range, coiling volatility.
 Set up for a breakout.
 Reduce size.

 • Short Covering Rally — Violent upside move as shorts cover.
 Fast and often fades.